NerdbyteIO/FOSSBilling-CyberPanel/README.md

-# FOSSBilling-CyberPanel Server Manager Version 2 (2.x) - BETA
+# FOSSBilling-CyberPanel Server Manager Version Two (2.x) - BETA

 > [!NOTE]
 > Tested with [FOSSBilling](https://github.com/FOSSBilling/FOSSBilling) v0.6.20, v0.6.22
 >

 ## Looking for V1?
 Version Two (2.x) is currently in beta.
-If you prefer not to use the beta version, you may opt for the Version One (1.x) branch, available here: [v1.x branch]([https://github.com/FOSSBilling/FOSSBilling](https://github.com/NerdbyteIO/FOSSBilling-CyberPanel/tree/v1.x)).
+If you prefer not to use the beta version, you may opt for the Version One (1.x) branch, available here: [v1.x branch](https://github.com/NerdbyteIO/FOSSBilling-CyberPanel/tree/v1.x).
 We recommend reviewing the [features page](https://github.com/NerdbyteIO/FOSSBilling-CyberPanel/wiki/Features) in the wiki to understand the differences between the versions.

 ## Installation